Foote Botanical Preserve at Mt. George

 “Our gift of this property to the Land Trust is made with our intentions that the entire property be utilized by the Land Trust for open space and botanical protection purposes.” – June 27, 1995

 The Land Trust manages the Foote Preserve in conjunction with a group of dedicated volunteers for the protection and preservation of this beautiful property.
-The Preserve is open to the public by permission or through guided hikes scheduled by the Land Trust.
+Access to the Preserve is by permission only and through guided Land Trust hikes.

 The Foote Botanical Preserve lies on an arm of the North Coast Ranges, referred to as the Napa Range in early floras and identified as the Howell Range by local writers and historians.
 Mt.
 George is a prominent peak 2 miles east of the City of Napa (1,877 ft. elevation).
 The Preserve’s 770 acres include the Mt.
 George summit and a 1,392 ft. peak to the south.
 It also encompasses a portion of Sarco Creek, the seasonal Tupper Creek, and another unnamed perennial stream near its southeastern boundary.